Barbajuan – Easy Appetizer Everyone Will Love

 Barbajuan - Easy Appetizer Everyone Will Love

 Are you looking for a new and exciting appetizer to add to your party spread?
 Look no further than Barbajuans!
-This delicious pastry is the national food of Monaco, and for a good reason.
+This delicious pastry is the national food of Monaco and for a good reason.
 With a crispy fried exterior and savory cheese and Swiss chard filling, Barbajuans will impress your guests.
 And the best part?
 They’re easy to make and freeze so you can have them on hand for any occasion.
 Keep reading for my traditional Barbajuan recipe, and feel free to get creative with your fillings.

-Barbajuan – The National Food of Monaco and Its Folk Story
+Barbajuan – Its Folk Story

 Also known as Barbagiuan, this pastry is the national food of Monaco.
 It is most often eaten when celebrating the Principality’s national day on November 19th.
 And there is a great folk story behind this dish.